Table of Contents

 - Better for cosmetic applications

-- More consistent dimensional accuracy (less secondary machininx)
+- More consistent dimensional accuracy (less secondary machining)

-- Can improve surface via steam blackeninx or resin imprexnation
+- Can improve surface via steam blackening or resin impregnation

 - Better for functional parts where appearance is secondary